vinceniko/Tandon-Bridge-HW-Automator/readme.md

 ## TODO

-* Match both 'q' and 'Q' in the file name
+* Match both 'q' and 'Q' in the file name (from NYU Classes; deprecated at this point)
-* Build and run multiple questions per student
+* Build and run multiple questions per student (from NYU Classes; deprecated at this point)
-* parse command line flags
-* Open textediter with student's code while running
+* Open texteditor with student's code while running
-* Test whether the walking of dirs is in a deterministic order as to preserve consistency

 ### Maybe